Cathedrals and Abbeys

 Siena Duomo

-There are so many excellent accounts of the Siena Duomo (Cathedral of St. Mary of the Assumption) that it would be foolish of me to try to provide any historical background.
+There are many excellent accounts of the historical background of theSiena Duomo (Cathedral of St. Mary of the Assumption) in travel guides and online.
 So I will focus on my observations from five visits plus add some of the interesting information provided by our tour guide in 2014.

 My first two visits to the Duomo were on bike trips.
 I haven’t found any pictures from those trips but on my second trip I wrote: the most beautiful church I’ve ever seen.